 - It can contribute to leaky gut syndrome

 - It increases the chances of chronic inflammation

 - It’s tied to the obesity epidemic

-A recent study demonstrated that what’s in your milk could lead to Parkinson’s disease – a neurodegenerative disorder affecting the sensitive neural tissue in our brains.
+A recent study demonstrated that what’s in your milk could lead to Poor Nerve Health.

 The study I’m referring to was originally aimed at observing the effects of a particular pesticide used by pineapple farmers back in the ’70s and ’80s on the islands of Hawaii.

 Robert Abbott of the Shiga University of Medical Science in Japan and his team were exploring the effects of a particular pesticide and how it affects our bodies.
 They came across this discovery:

 At the time, an organochlorine pesticide used by pineapple farmers made its way into the milk supply when cows were fed a gruel made in part from the pineapple debris.
 Coincidentally, there was also a study of heart disease among Japanese-American men begun then that involved more than 8,000 men who were followed from mid-life to death.
 All provided detailed information about what they ate, including how much milk they drank, and some agreed to donate their brains for research upon death.

 It was only after they started dissecting the brains of 449 of the deceased that they stumbled onto their discovery.
 The researchers observed the neuron density in the subjects’ brains and found something quite interesting.

 While studying the areas known to be affected by the progression of Parkinson’s, they noticed those who had the thinnest connection of neurons were also the ones who drank the most milk.